brodriguez427/brod-katalogue/README.md

 # Belinda's Katalogue

-This is where I short store coding exercises I've completed.
+This is where I store coding exercises I've completed.